 Notice is hereby given that the 40th annual general meeting ("AGM") of the Company will be held at its offices at New Mills, Wotton-under-Edge, Gloucestershire GL12 8JR on Thursday 17th October 2013 at noon.
 You will be asked to consider and, if thought fit, pass the resolutions below.
 Resolution 15 will be proposed as a special resolution.
-This means that for this resolution to be passed, at least three-quarters of the votes cast must be in favour of the resolutions.
-All other resolutions to be passed, more than half of the votes cast must be in favour of the resolution.
+This means that for this resolution to be passed, at least three-quarters of the votes cast must be in favour of the resolution.
+All other resolutions will be proposed as ordinary resolutions.
+This means that for each of these resolutions to be passed, more than half of the votes cast must be in favour of the resolution.